 Father Robin Duckworth

 is a Marist Priest living in Hull.
 He has degrees in Theology and Scripture, a Masters Degree in Archaeology, and is a Member of the Society for Old Testament Studies.
 He has lectured in Scripture at Ushaw College (where he was Director of Studies), the University of Durham and Maryvale Institute, as well as being a Parish Priest and RE teacher in secondary education.

 is a native of Hull.
 He studied for the priesthood at the English College, Valladolid, and was ordained in 1994.
 He has served in several parishes in Middlesbrough whilst also working as Diocesan Youth Officer, and is currently Parish Priest of Holy Name of Mary and St Thomas More parishes.

-Father David Grant
+Canon David Grant

 was born in Hull.
 He studied for the Priesthood at Ushaw College and Durham University, and was ordained in 1982.
 He has worked in parishes in Teesside, Hull and York, and has been Parish Priest of Bridlington since 2005.

 Father Michael Keogh

 was ordained to the Priesthood in 1975 and has worked in parishes in York, Hull and Thornaby and with the Catholic Missionary Society.
 He is an active promoter of RCIA, believing in its vision and role at the heart of the mission of the Church.